-The proposed bill, titled the "Emily Adkins Family Protection Act," aims to enhance the screening and treatment of venous thromboembolisms (VTE) in Florida.
+The bill, titled the "Emily Adkins Family Protection Act," aims to enhance the screening and treatment of blood clots, specifically venous thromboembolisms (VTEs).
 It amends several sections of Florida Statutes, including s.
-385.102, which now recognizes chronic obstructive pulmonary disease, chronic critical illness, and genetic predisposition for developing VTE as significant health concerns.
-Additionally, it mandates that hospitals with emergency departments and ambulatory surgical centers develop policies for assessing and treating patients at risk of VTE, and conduct annual training for nonphysician personnel on these protocols.
+385.102, which now recognizes chronic obstructive pulmonary disease, chronic critical illness, and genetic predisposition for developing VTEs as significant health concerns.
+Hospitals with emergency departments are mandated to develop policies for assessing and treating patients at risk of VTEs and to train non-physician personnel annually on these protocols.
+Additionally, a new section, s.
+395.3042, establishes a statewide VTE registry, requiring hospitals to report data on VTE incidence and treatment, which will be managed by a private entity contracted by the Department of Health.

 H 1421 c1: 385.102, 395.30381, 429.41